Eliminate Debt Years Faster With

 A 4-step process to accelerate debt payoff and achieve financial freedom years faster than traditional payment methods.

-Use your HELOC or policy loan to pay off a chunk of high-interest debt immediately.
+Use your HELOC or PLOC to pay off a chunk of high-interest debt immediately.

-Deposit your paycheck into the HELOC to reduce the balance you're paying interest on.
+Deposit your paycheck into the line of credit to reduce the balance you're paying interest on.

-Pay monthly expenses from the HELOC.
-Daily interest calculation saves you money.
+Pay monthly expenses from the HELOC/PLOC.
+Daily interest calculation saves you money long term.

 Each month your debt decreases faster.
-Repeat until completely debt-free.
+Repeat until completely debt-free using the velocity banking strategy.

 $50,000 credit card debt at 18% APR